 To make sure you understand the functionality and effects before you enable the new experience, see the Combined security information registration concepts.

 Enable combined registration

 Sign in to the Azure portal as a user administrator or global administrator.

-Go to Azure Active Directory > User settings > Manage settings for access panel preview features.
+Go to Azure Active Directory > User settings > Manage user feature preview settings.

-Under Users can use preview features for registering and managing security info - refresh, choose to enable for a Selected group of users or for All users.
+Under Users can use the combined security information registration experience, choose to enable for a Selected group of users or for All users.

 If you have configured the Site to Zone Assignment List in Internet Explorer, the following sites have to be in the same zone:

 Conditional Access policies for combined registration

 To secure when and how users register for Azure Multi-Factor Authentication and self-service password reset, you can use user actions in Conditional Access policy.
 This functionality may be enabled in organizations that want users to register for Azure Multi-Factor Authentication and SSPR from a central location, such as a trusted network location during HR onboarding.